CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     )
     ```

-    The **DevopsPlugin** allows the agent to simulate devops tasks, such as restarting the service or rolling back a transaction.
+    The **DevopsPlugin** allows the agent to simulate DevOps tasks, such as restarting the service or rolling back a transaction.

 ## Task 5: Define group chat strategies